microsoft/Deep3DFaceReconstruction/readme.md

 1. The model is trained without augmentation so that a pre-alignment with 5 facial landmarks is necessary.
 We put some examples in the ./input subfolder for reference.

-2. Current model is trained under the assumption of 3-channel scene illumination (instead of monochromatic lights described in the paper).
+2. Current model is trained under the assumption of 3-channel scene illumination (instead of white light described in the paper).

 3. We exclude ear and neck region of original BFM09.
-To see which vertex is preserved, check select_vertex_id.mat in the ./BFM subfolder.
+To see which vertices are preserved, check select_vertex_id.mat in the ./BFM subfolder.
 Note that index starts from 1.

 4. If you have any questions, please contact Yu Deng (v-denyu@microsoft.com) or Jiaolong Yang (jiaoyan@microsoft.com).